Gilles Crofils

 (Beijing/Paris)

-I played a pivotal role as a co-founder of this IT Services company, where we specialized in assisting local, state-owned, and international companies in crafting and implementing their digital marketing strategies.
+I played a pivotal role as a CTO and Managing director of this IT Services company, where we specialized in assisting local, state-owned, and international companies in crafting and implementing their digital marketing strategies.
 I hired and managed a team of 17 engineers.

 More...